Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### You have a multi-tier application.
 The front end of the application is hosted in Azure App Service.
 You need to identify the average load times of the application pages .
 What should you use?

-- [ ] the diagnostics logs of the App Service
+- [ ] the diagnostics logs of the App Service.
-- [x] Azure Application Insights
+- [x] Azure Application Insights.
-- [ ] Azure Advisor
+- [ ] Azure Advisor.
-- [ ] the activity log of the App Service
+- [ ] the activity log of the App Service.

 ### You have an application that consists of several Azure App Service web apps and Azure m functions.
 You need to access the security of the web apps and the functions.
 Which Azure features can you use to provide a recommendation for the security of the application?

-- [ ] Security & Compliance in Azure Log Analytics
+- [ ] Security & Compliance in Azure Log Analytics.
-- [ ] Resource health in Azure Service Health
+- [ ] Resource health in Azure Service Health.
-- [ ] Smart Detection in Azure Application Insights
+- [ ] Smart Detection in Azure Application Insights.
-- [x] Compute & apps in Azure Security Center
+- [x] Compute & apps in Azure Security Center.

 ### You need to configure a virtual machine named VM1 to securely access stored secrets in an Azure Key Vault named az400-11566895-kv.
 To complete this task, sign in to the Microsoft Azure portal.